Domestic violence victims are often women, but not only women. In Texas, one in three men report facing intimate partner violence in their lifetimes.

 “And even after you pull yourself out of the cloud, it still takes time to say, 'Where am I?
 Who am I?'”
 Jeff says.
 “I know I can do all these things, but who am I anymore?”

 Jeff isn’t sure where he’ll go next.
 But he’s beginning to make decisions for himself and his daughters again.
 This week, after six years, he’s excited to take them back to church.

 *We’re calling him Jeff to protect his identity.

 - The Family Place in Dallas offers a 24-hour crisis hotline at 214-941-1991.

 - The Family Place provides an online guide to the warning signs of an abusive personality.

 - The National Domestic Violence Hotline is also available 24/7 at 800-799-7233.
-Their website has suggestions for a personal safety plan and information about how to help a friend or family member who may be at risk.
+Their website has suggestions for a personal safety plan.